savau/xmonad-config/README.md

 ```
 3. `nixos-rebuild switch`

+### On Arch
-On Arch (assuming a display manager such as LightDM is already installed and configured):
+Assuming a display manager such as LightDM is already installed and configured:

 1. Install required packages:
   ```sudo pacman -S xmonad xmonad-contrib xmonad-utils xmobar xscreensaver stalonetray```